 Final Thoughts from the Half-Acre

-Looking back at that mud pit on November 12th, I can’t believe how much has changed.
+Looking back at that mud pit in November, I can’t believe how much has changed.
 Our backyard isn't a 'showpiece' yet—there’s still a pile of scrap wood behind the workshop that I’m 'definitely going to use'—but it’s productive.
-We’re getting fresh eggs, our raised beds are ready for spring planting, and we did it all without going into debt.
+We’re getting fresh eggs, our raised beds are ready for summer, and we did it all without going into debt.